bevyengine/rfcs/rfcs/80-curve-trait.md

 ```rust
 let mapped_sample_curve = my_curve.map(|x| x * 2.0).resample(100).unwrap();
 ```
-In order to circumvent this, the `by_ref` method exists, supported by a blanket implementation which allows any type which dereferences to a `Curve` to be a `Curve` itself.
-For example, the following are essentially equivalent and do not take ownership of `my_curve`:
+The `by_ref` method exists to circumvent this problem, allowing curve data to be used through borrowing; this is supported by a blanket implementation which allows any type which dereferences to a `Curve` to be a `Curve` itself.
+For example, the following are equivalent and do not take ownership of `my_curve`:
 ```rust
 let mapped_sample_curve = my_curve.by_ref().map(|x| x * 2.0).resample(100).unwrap();
 let mapped_sample_curve = (&my_curve).map(|x| x * 2.0).resample(100).unwrap();